-Please be advised that the Carriage Lane and Harbour Lights well systems have been taken out of service by the Municipality of Bluewater, and have therefore been removed from this Plan.
-The Varna well system was added to this Plan in 2017, as it has been designated as a municipal drinking water system
+\ Please be advised that the Carriage Lane and Harbour Lights well systems were taken out of service by the Municipality of Bluewater, and were therefore removed from this Plan in 2016.
+The Varna well system was added to this Plan in 2018, as it has been designated as a - rinking water system.
+In 2023, the Zurich groundwater well system was taken out of service by the Municipality of Bluewater and removed from this Plan.

-The Ripley well system is located in the Saugeen SPA.
+\\ The Ripley well system is located in the Saugeen SPA.
 The Ripley WHPA was re-delineated in 2017 and the WHPA-C now extends into the Maitland SPA.